PrajasW/honyuka/README.md

 **📦 Download the latest build here: [Honyuka.apk](./Honyuka.apk)**

-`Honyuka` is a standalone Android translator companion for the existing manga reader storage layout.
+Honyuka (ほにゅか, short for Honyakuya = translator) is a standalone Android app that translates downloaded manga chapters and makes the translated output readable in Mihon (and its fork TachiyomiAT).

 ## Translation Comparison